 Choosing a school for your child is one of the most important decisions a family makes.
 Decisions are based upon a number of factors, including a school’s reputation, its location, its facilities, but most importantly its ‘product’: the pupils in the school.

-Established in 1913 by the Lloyd–Williams family, today Moreton is proud to be one of the UK’s highest achieving independent schools, educating girls from age 3-18 and boys from 3-11.
-We also have First Steps Nursery for 1-4 year olds.
+Established in 1913 by the Lloyd-Williams family, today Moreton Hall is proud to be one of the UK's highest achieving independent girls' schools.

 Every pupil is nurtured and encouraged to fulfil their potential – our aim, to stretch the most able and support the least confident, informs and guides all that we do.